Already booked? Sign in or create an account

 Picton has developed a reputation in recent years.
-It’s the doorway to New Zealand’s South Island used by locals and international travelers alike to get to the islands of the Marlborough Sounds, an interconnected stretch of beautiful landscape.
-The area is famous for its wineries, so you can enjoy vineyard tours and tastings while stopped on Picton cruises.
+It’s the doorway to New Zealand’s South Island used by locals and international travelers alike to get to the islands and resorts of the Marlborough Sounds, an interconnected stretch of beautiful landscape.
+The surrounding area is famous for its wineries, so you can enjoy vineyard tours and tastings while stopped on Picton cruises.

 On your Picton cruise, stop at EcoWorld Aquarium and Wildlife Rehabilitation to get up close and personal with rescued penguins and other endangered species.
 EcoWorld is dedicated to preserving and protecting these animals, and it’s the perfect excursion for animal lovers on Picton cruises.
 Try to time your arrival with feeding times, which are from 11am to 2pm.

 In less than a half-hour drive, you can venture from Picton to the picturesque small town of Blenheim, where the food scene and the local vineyards are ideal for a foodie vacation.
 Blenheim is the heart of Marlborough wine country, New Zealand’s biggest wine-producing region and the home of the celebrated Marlborough Sauvignon Blanc so it’s the perfect destination for winery tours and long lunches.

 If you have time to venture, take a car about three hours from Picton to get to the famous Abel Tasman National Park, a glorious coastal paradise of green forests, golden sand beaches and wildlife.
 Scenic boat rides, dolphin and seal sightings, and hiking across beaches along the Abel Tasman Coast Track are the most popular to-dos in the park.
 Nature enthusiasts shouldn’t miss New Zealand’s favorite national park.